IT'S LYNNY KANSAS

 Both my parents worked from the age of 14.
 Up until I was born in 1962, Mum worked at The Linotype & Machinery Co.
 Ltd., a printing press manufacturer, in Broadheath, Altrincham.
-My maternal Grandfather also worked there, and traveled all over the World setting up the printing presses and teaching the care and maintenance of the machines, often gone for many months at a time.
+My maternal Grandfather also worked there.
+He traveled all over the World setting up the printing presses and teaching the care and maintenance of the machines, often gone for many months at a time.
 The Linotype & Machinery Co. building is now a listed building.

 KYRENIA COTTAGE, DUNHAM MASSEY

-Because their current cottage was tied to his farm job, Dad's change of job required a change of abode.
+Because their current cottage was tied to his farm job, Dad's change of job therefore required a change of abode.
 They wanted to stay in Dunham, so they approached Lord Stamford to see what would be available for them to rent.